Indian Hospitality and catering industry

-India's food processing industry ranks fifth in world of exports, production and consumption.
-The industry has grown annually at a rate of 8.4% for the last 5 years.
+India's food processing industry growing 8.4% annually ranks fifth in world of exports, production and consumption.
 The Value addition of the food processing sector as a share of GDP manufacturing was 9.8% in the last financial year.
-Investment in registered food processing sector had grown by 20.1%.
-The Indian food industry accounts for 32 percent of the country's total food market, one of the largest industries in India and is ranked fifth in terms of production, consumption, export and expected growth.
-It contributes around 14 percent of the manufacturing Gross Domestic Product (GDP), 13 Percent of India’s exports and six percent of total Industrial investment.
+Investment in food processing sector had grown by 20.1%.
+The Indian food industry accounts for 32% of the country's total food market, one of the largest industries in India.